 1. Red Lion Inn- these guys don’t really need the plug (they were on the Hairy Biker’s and Olive Magazine called the team in charge the dream team) but they deserve all the praise, and the rewards.
-Early doors dinner is just £16.50 for 3 courses, and this week included a spectacular smoked haddock risotto with poached egg, pan fried sea bream with chorizo and mash and braised blade of beef.
+Early doors dinner is just £16.50 for three courses, and this week included a spectacular smoked haddock risotto with poached egg, pan-fried sea bream with chorizo and mash and braised blade of beef.
 (Sadly, no longer open, pop down to their other property in Clipsham, the Olive Branch)

-2. Caffe & Deli Italia– probably the best proper cappuccino going in Melton Mowbray, not to mention a great deli.
+2. Caffe Italia– probably the best proper cappuccino going in Melton Mowbray.
 This is a great independent business, a family business.
 Skip the chains, head here.

 3. The Melton Cheeseboard– we’re blessed around here with great cheese makers, and also with a great cheese shop in Melton Mowbray.
 If you love cheese, you’ll love it in here.
 If you’re avoiding cheese, you will need to avoid here!
-With Stilton from Long Clawson and Quenby and Sparkenhoe Red Leicester, you can be busy supporting several local producers at once.
+With Long Clawson and Quency Stiltonand Sparkenhoe Red Leicester, you can support several local producers at once.

 4. Brockleby’s Farm Shop – perfect for devotees of Melton Mowbray pork pies, Ian Jalland and the team produce the only organic pork pie produced in the borough of Melton, and mighty fine it is too.
-The farm shop also carries meat from their rare breeds, and a full range of everything that you’re going to need for some great dining at home.
+The farm shop also carries meat from their rare breeds.
+There’s also a full range of everything that you’re going to need for some great dining at home.

-7. Colston Bassett Dairy- talk about cutting food miles!
-During the week and on Saturday morning you can buy your Stilton direct from Colston Bassett Dairy, from the shop on site.
+5. Colston Bassett Dairy- talk about cutting food miles!
+On weekdays and Saturday morning you can buy your Stilton direct from the shop at Colston Bassett Dairy.
 Just don’t come at lunchtime, it’ll be closed.
-If that’s the case, then pop just down the road to Colston Bassett Store, as they carry it too.
-You might even be able to get into the coffee shop for lunch.
 Failing that, you could always head over to The Martin’s Arms.
 Not cheap, but will be one heck of a good lunch.

-These are my local food haunts and whilst I’d love everyone to visit them, first and foremost get out and find the equivalents in your area.
+These are my local food haunts and I’d love everyone to visit them.
+But, first and foremost, get out and find the equivalents in your area.
 It’s not just a gift to you and your family, but to them and their families, their employees, their suppliers, their families….and so the circle goes on.
 Money spent locally continues to do good locally.
 This is not about being parochial, but thinking about how you spend your money.
 And maybe think about spending just a little less this week and sending it to the Haiti appeal.